muratk3n/thirdwave/en/2020/04/turks-culture-national-narrative.md

 central whaaat?
 I don't __think__ so".
 That bullshit would never fly with them.
 Some groups could go along, ignore, lip sync to it, but Kurds definitely could not.
 Which made them the odd man out.
-Coupled with the centralization / decentralization needs of the region, Kurds are hounded ever since.
+Coupled with the decentralization needs of the region, Kurds are hounded ever since.
 These problems are not their fault.

 The solution